 Sumitomo Corporation Participates in Water Concession Business in Brazil

-OA currently provides water supply services, sewage services and industrial water treatment for approximately 17 million people in 100 municipalities across 12 states in Brazil.
-Sumitomo, together with TSS Tokyo Water Co., Ltd. and Tokyo Metropolitan Sewerage Service Corporation (supervised organizations of the Tokyo Metropolitan Government), has conducted several on-site surveys and has identified opportunities to improve water and sewage services in Brazil by introducing best practices of water and sewage utilities in Japan along with advanced technologies developed by Japanese manufacturers.
-Together, these will contribute to water and sewage coverage expansion and operational quality enhancement.
-Sumitomo plans to utilize the know-how and experience that it has accumulated through various water infrastructure projects, such as Sutton & East Surrey Water in England, in which Sumitomo has 50% stake, and a sewage treatment project in China, etc. In addition, Sumitomo will make available the expertise of several water and sewage specialists for this project for its long-term operation.
+OA currently provides water supply services, sewerage services and industrial water treatment for approximately 17 million people in 100 municipalities across 12 states in Brazil.
+Sumitomo, together with TSS Tokyo Water Co., Ltd. and Tokyo Metropolitan Sewerage Service Corporation (supervised organizations of the Tokyo Metropolitan Government), has conducted several on-site surveys and has identified opportunities to improve water and sewerage services in Brazil by introducing best practices of water and sewerage utilities in Japan along with advanced technologies developed by Japanese manufacturers.
+Together, these will contribute to water and sewerage coverage expansion and operational quality enhancement.
+Sumitomo plans to utilize the know-how and experience that it has accumulated through various water infrastructure projects, such as Sutton & East Surrey Water in England, in which Sumitomo has 50% stake, and a sewage treatment project in China, etc. In addition, Sumitomo will make available the expertise of several water and sewerage specialists for this project for its long-term operation.

 One of Sumitomo’s strategic policies is to build and invest in water infrastructure such as water supply systems and sewage treatment and water desalination facilities, thereby helping to improve living standards around the world.
 Sumitomo intends to continue its strategy to become a major player in water infrastructure, utilizing its integrated corporate strength to contribute to the provision of stable water supplies and solving global water issues.